 Susan started The Magnolia School in 1985.
 She taught there for 15 years, and also taught for 4½ years at other area public and charter schools.

-Although she is no longer a teacher at The Magnolia School, she has been a member of the school’s board of directors since its inception, currently chairs the board, and continues to work in Magnolia School classrooms as a frequent volunteer.
+Although she is no longer a teacher at The Magnolia School, she was a member of the school’s board of directors from its inception until 2017.
 She enjoys working both with the students and as a mentor to the teachers.

 Susan has a bachelor’s degree in Music (she loves singing with her students!), and master’s degrees in both Humanities and Elementary Education, all from The Florida State University.

 She has a wonderfully creative husband who was very involved in the early years of The Magnolia School.
 They have a son (now an engineer) and a daughter (now a dancer), both of whom attended The Magnolia School before the inclusion of the middle-school grades.

 K-2nd grade lead teacher

 Pam enjoys learning and experiencing life alongside the students as they explore all areas of the world.
 The abundance of hugs and love she experiences feeds her desire to continue to make a difference in children’s lives.

 Pam, who holds a bachelor’s degree in Elementary Education from The Florida State University, has been the K-2 teacher at The Magnolia School since 2000.
 Previous teaching experiences include five years at Wee Care as a pre-K teacher, five years at Head Start in Oregon as a pre-K teacher and a term at Tallahassee Junior Museum as a Saturday pre-K teacher.

 Pam enjoys spending time with her four adult children and two grandchildren.
 Her life is more complete with the many adventures she shares with her family.